 Days 18 & 19: Stanley / Santiago, Chile / Depart

-After breakfast, we disembark in Ushuaia with time to explore this rugged mountain town at the bottom of the world before our private charter flight returns us to Buenos Aires this evening.
+After breakfast, disembark in Ushuaia with time to explore this rugged mountain town at the bottom of the world before our private charter flight returns us to Buenos Aires this evening.
 From here, we connect with flights onward—typically overnight flights that arrive the next day.